 But a word of warning: Accommodations are far more likely to be granted to students if their special circumstances have been documented for a longer period of time.
 CollegeBoard tends to be leery of students who get diagnosed with something or other just in time to take the test, since the students might be stretching the truth in order to get extra time.

 How can you avoid getting caught in red tape and having your accommodations held up?
 Plan and apply for special accommodations early, if at all possible—the request process alone can take up to seven weeks.

-If for whatever reason applying for special accomodations early was not possible (for instance, if you only recently acquired a hearing or visual impairment), make sure it is clear to the person documenting your condition (who will provide you with the information to send on to the CollegeBoard) why you are only doing something about this now - they may also want you to be able to explain this to them, so it’s good to have an explanation ready.
+If for whatever reason you couldn't apply for special accommodations until recently (for instance, if you only just developed a hearing or visual impairment), make sure it's clear to the person documenting your condition why you're only doing something about this now.
+Also, while this documenter will provide you with information to send on to the CollegeBoard, the College Board may also want you to explain why you applied for special accommodations only recently, so it’s good to have an explanation ready.

-- Take timed practice tests and monitor your time.
+#1: Take timed practice tests and monitor your time.

-- Get comfortable with taking the SAT Reading so you can use strategies effectively
+#2: Get comfortable with taking the SAT Reading so you can use strategies effectively

-- Make sure you take entire practice tests in sequence a few times so you know what to expect.
+#3: Make sure you take entire practice tests in sequence a few times so you know what to expect.

-- If you think there’s a bigger problem that's causing you to run out of time on the SAT Reading, get psycho-educational testing as early as possible to confirm it and see if you are eligible for special accommodations on the SAT.
+#4: If you think there’s a bigger problem that's causing you to run out of time on the SAT Reading, get psycho-educational testing as early as possible to confirm it and see if you are eligible for special accommodations on the SAT.

 Now, go forth and read!

 Want more strategies for avoiding a time crunch?
 Read about the 9 ways to buy time on the SAT.